 To Examine the Barriers & Facilitators to the Use of Sweeteners & Sweetness Enhancers (S&SEs)

 Role of ILSI Europe

-As participant in the WP6, and leader of Task 6.6 ‘Innovation advisory panels’, ILSI Europe will be in charge of organising two stakeholder workshops.
-SWEET’s full impact plan will be co-developed with stakeholders and informed by Innovation Advisory Panels, which will meet once a year to update on project progress and changing business and policy contexts, and co-produce novel approaches to tackle obesity while improving sustainable food security, based on findings from previous WPs.
+As leader of the ‘Innovation advisory panels’ (IAP) task, ILSI Europe organises the IAP meetings.
+SWEET’s full impact plan will be co-developed with stakeholders and informed by the IAP which will meet once a year to co-produce novel approaches to tackle obesity while improving sustainable food security, based on findings from previous WPs.

 A new study undertaken as part of the SWEET Project and led by the University of Surrey, has found that thaumatin, an extract from Thaumatococcus daniellii (Td) fruit, can enhance the perceived sweetness of added sugar, allowing for up to 20% of sugar to be replaced.
 This could help reduce the environmental impact of sugar consumption.

 On April 6, 2023, together with Vitagora, ILSI Europe organised the fifth and final Innovation Advisory Panel, providing an opportunity for diverse participants to share their expertise.
 It aimed to present the early results of the project and gather feedback on the challenges and opportunities to reach the commercial market.
 This workshop brought together members of the SWEET project consortium, industry colleagues, research and innovation actors, NGOs, and charities to discuss the innovation and application of sweeteners and sweetness enhancer blends.